mug-n-ai/AstrOmakase/README.md

-**AstrOmakub** is a research and astronomy-oriented version optimized for the Omakib project for astronomers and astrophysicists.
+**AstrOmakub** is a research and astronomy-oriented version optimized for the [Omakub project](https://github.com/basecamp/omakub) for astronomers and astrophysicists.
 The project enhances the original Omakub setup with additional tools and configurations relevant to astronomy,

 Watch the introduction video and read the documentation for Omakub at [omakub.org](https://omakub.org).